 Claim your Google My Business Listing

-Without a Google My Business (GMB) listing, you will never appear in Google’s local packs.
+You will never appear in Google’s local packs without a Google My Business (GMB) listing.
 Why?
 Because they are populated wholly based on GMB listings.
 That also means that they are generated differently than organic search results.
-Just because you can get your business to rank well in organic results doesn’t mean that you’ll rank well in local packs.
-We go a lot more in-depth into Google My Business’s various aspects: Google My Business and How Can it Contribute to SEO blog post.
-However, we’ll go over the top actions you can take here to make your GMB listing as healthy as possible.
+Just because you can get your business to rank well in organic results doesn’t mean you’ll rank well in local packs.
+We go more in-depth into Google My Business’s various aspects: Google My Business and How Can it Contribute to SEO blog posts.
+First, however, we’ll go over the top actions you can take here to make your GMB listing as healthy as possible.

-Ensure there aren’t any missing fields in your listing – Neglecting areas such as your name, address, phone number, or hours in your listing will negatively impact your likelihood of ranking in local packs.
-Doing so will also make it much harder for potential customers to get in contact with you.
+Ensure there aren’t any missing fields in your listing – Neglecting areas such as your name, address, phone number, or hours in your listing will negatively impact your ranking in local packs.
+Doing so will also make it much harder for potential customers to contact you.

 Encourage your customers to review your business – Yelp actively discourages companies from asking their customers to give them reviews.
 However, Google encourages it so long as it’s done ethically.
 In other words, don’t offer your customers benefits like free services for reviewing you.
-If your customers take the time to review your business, make sure to reply.
+If your customers take the time to review your business, reply.
 It’s one more thing that can strengthen your GMB listing and increase your chances of ranking in local packs.

 Make Sure To Always Maintain Your Google My Business Listings